Frances Rivera

-Frances Rivera (born 1970) is a Filipino-American journalist and television news anchor.
+Frances Rivera (born 1970) is a Filipino-American journalist and television news anchor appearing on the overnight news program, Early Today on NBC.
 For ten years, until August 2011, she was a television reporter and anchor for Boston's NBC affiliate, WHDH.
-From 2011-2013, she was a morning news anchor for WPIX in New York City.
-In February 2014, she joined NBC News and MSNBC where she served as Thomas Roberts co-anchor on MSNBC Live airing weekdays from 1-3pm ET.
+She then joined WPIX in New York City as a morning news anchor.
+In February 2014, she joined NBC News and MSNBC where she served as co-anchor with Thomas Roberts on MSNBC Live.
+In 2017, she became co-anchor of Early Today.

 Career

 After graduation from college, Rivera returned to the United States to work at CBS Morning News in New York City.
 She worked at CBS affiliate KWTV in Oklahoma City, Oklahoma and NBC affiliate KFDX in Wichita Falls, Texas.
 She also worked off camera in New York City for CBS News' The Morning Show and covered the 1996 Presidential campaign.
 Rivera was also a co-host and reporter for the PBS show Asian America.

 Boston 2001-2011

 In 2001, Rivera joined WHDH in Boston and in 2006, was promoted to the news anchor chair.